ChaoYuYang0/FibrilGen-v0/README.md

 run fibril_init.py
 ```

-## Parameters to control fibril morphology
+## Parameters to control fibril morphologies
 FibrilGen has six functions for fibril generation.
 Each function takes a set of input parameters described below.
 1. fibril.build_a_flat_sheet (N).
 The function “build_a_flat_sheet” takes only one parameter, N, to specify the repeat of the 2x2 unit along the beta-sheet axis (Figure 2a).
 2. fibril.build_a_stacked_sheet(K, N).
 The function “build_a_stacked_sheet” takes input parameters N and K to stack the 2x2 unit along the fibril long axis (Figure 2a) and on the fibril cross-section (Figure 2b), respectively.